 - 2 eggs, beaten

-Clip the toenails on chicken feet and wash the feet, removing the callous and any loose-hanging skin.
+Clip the toenails from the chicken feet and wash the feet, removing calluses and any loose-hanging skin.

-Bring a wok with the quart of oil to 375°F. Add the chicken feet in batches and deep-fry until the batter is golden brown, 3 to 5 minutes.
+In a wok, bring 1 quart (900ml) oil to 375°F (190°C).
+Add feet in batches and deep-fry until batter is golden brown, 3 to 5 minutes.
 Have a lid ready in the event of splattering oil.
-Serve immediately and add a sprinkling of sea salt if needed.
-(Alternatively, skip the batter and fry the feet as-is.
-Dress in more soy sauce and chile oil, as desired.)
+Serve immediately, adding a sprinkling of sea salt if needed.
+(Alternatively, you can skip the batter and fry the feet plain.
+Dress with more soy sauce and chili oil, as desired.)